 This year there was no quiet coffee in the peace of the Christmas morning as everyone sleeps.
 This almost holy time for me didn’t exist this year, and neither did any semblance of Christmas that we love.
 Things can always be worse, but this year, they certainly could have been better.
 However, during times of tragedy, God doesn’t run or hide; he shows up.
 When we ask him, he strengthens us, comforts us, and gives us eyes to see the blessings within any tragedy.
 The next paragraph lists a series of events in my family that recently happened.
 They are heartbreaking, unfair, and tragic.
 In all of my weaknesses, God was strong in me.
 He gave my family peace.
 He gave us clear decisiveness, and we were all in one accord, of one mind; we knew my dad’s wishes.

 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”2 Corinthians 12:9

 Series of Unfortunate Events

 On December 11th, my mom got diagnosed with covid.
-I came to take care of her, I stayed in my motorhome, masked up, socially distanced, and gloved.
+I came to take care of her.
+I stayed in my motorhome in her driveway.
+I masked up and gloved and kept my distance.
 On December 12th, my dad lost his ability to walk, sit up, and clearly speak; we thought he had a stroke.
 Mom was so weak; she could hardly get out of bed.
 I moved into the house.
 Dad was taken to the hospital by ambulance.
 The test results revealed that dad didn’t have a stroke but a severe reaction to covid.
 He lost all ability he had, even to eat.
-He was completely disoriented, and my dad was the fighter he was, he became combative, fighting to get out.
+He was completely disoriented, and my dad was the fighter he was; he became combative, fighting to get out.
 It was complicated by the fact that he was a covid patient.
-No one he knew could see him or talk to him and he kept fighting to get out.
+No one he knew could see him or talk to him, and he kept fighting to get out.
 It all became worse the longer he laid in the hospital.

 The Other Two